-One of the most common questions I get is how to train for high altitude – especially from people who live at or near sea level.
+I’m often asked how to prepare for high altitude and avoid altitude sickness – especially from people who live at or near sea level.

 I had a great conversation about this topic with my friend Kit Parks on her Active Travel Adventures podcast.

-Basically, from a training perspective, I recommend preparing your lungs and heart through cardio exercises.
-This may include occasional high intensity sessions that make your cardiovascular system work harder than normal.
+From a training perspective, I recommend preparing your lungs and heart by increasing your heart rate through cardio exercises.
+This may include occasional high intensity intervals, though check with your doctor before adding these to your workouts.

-Some people swear by certain types of breathwork to prepare for the lower concentration of oxygen in the air at higher altitudes.
+Some people recommend certain types of breathwork to prepare for the lower concentration of oxygen in the air.
 I don’t have direct experience with that, though.

-What I do recommend, based on lots of scientific evidence, is arriving at a higher altitude location several days before your trek to allow your body to acclimate.
+What I do recommend, based on lots of scientific evidence, is arriving at a higher altitude location several days before your trek.
+This allows your body to acclimate.
 Technically this isn’t training, but it is important.